 Learning how to start a production company is a game of trial and error.
-No two paths to success are the same; however, these guiding principles should push you into landing more gigs and out of the red.
+No two paths to success are the same.
+However, these guiding principles should help get you started.

-Got a burning question about setting up your production company?
-Ask us at email@example.com.
+Have a question about setting up payroll for your production company?
+Reach out anytime.

 Scouting production locations?
 We’re breaking down 10 states with considerable film tax breaks so you can get the most bang for your budget buck.